pymor/conda-forge-windows-vagrant-builder/msedgewin10_newssh/README.md

    ```
    $ vagrant box add --name msedgewin10_newssh_$VMVERSION msedgewin10_newssh_$VMVERSION.box
    ```
+   You can delete the `.box` file after this step if you want.

 If you create a derived box using this new box as base, you will be able to SSH into it and get a pretty decent interactive PowerShell prompt.
 To